vasilislenis/G-Anchor/README.md

  databank.
 (The HCE should be in _fasta_ format in the form: most_conserved_chr*.fa, where * is the number of the chromosome).
  * **HCES_DB_coords/:** The folder that includes the HCE coordinates based on the reference genome (**REFERENCE/** folder).
 (The HCE files should be in the form: most_conserved_chr*.bed, where * is the number of the chromosome.
 This folder is mandatory in case that the user chooses to split the elements, see below).

+G-Anchor uses a HCE databank in order to map the scaffold based genome on the chromosome based reference.
+You can use your own HCEs databank (see "Preparing your data" section) or you can use one of the prebuilt HCE databanks (see "Existing HCE databanks" section).
+In case that you want CONTINUE TOMORROW

 Inside G-Anchor's preprocessing pipeline folder you can find:
 * **GA_preProcessing_controler.sh:** The wrapper script to run the program.